 Rehoboth, Massachusetts, in Bristol county, is 7 miles E of Pawtucket, Rhode Island and 37 miles S of Boston, Massachusetts.
-Part of the surrounding Providence - Fall River - Warwick metro area, Rehoboth is home to some 10,172 residents.
+Rehoboth is part of the surrounding Providence - Fall River - Warwick metro area.

 The Rehoboth Carpenter Family founded Rehoboth along with several other families.
 The area was incorporated in 1643 as a part of Plymouth Colony.
 This makes it one of the oldest towns of Massachusetts.
 It is also said to be among the first places in North America where the system of public education was born.

 - Roger Williams Park Zoo

 - Blithewold Mansion & Gardens

 Rehoboth has a rich history and the town has preserved it well.
 It’s a great place for people who love to explore the past.
 One can visit the numerous sites of historical importance and get to know their fascinating stories.

 Air transportation is available from Boston Logan International Airport.